 THE ADOPTION PROCESS

-- In adoption, a patient places the child in the care of another person or family in a permanent, legal agreement.
+- In adoption, a birth parent places the child in the care of another person or family in a permanent, legal agreement.

-- The birth mother selects the type of adoption (open vs. closed) and may influence who will facilitate the process (agency, attorney, facilitator).
+- The birth parent selects the type of adoption (open vs. closed) and may influence who will facilitate the process (agency, attorney, facilitator).